fbudimir/reddit-privatizer/README.md

 ### 2. Create a Reddit App

 1. Visit https://www.reddit.com/prefs/apps
-2. Click "create another app"
+2. Click "are you a developer? create an app..."
 3. Choose "script" as the app type
 4. Fill in the required fields (use `http://localhost:8080` as the redirect URI, it's just a placeholder)